abdeljalil-salhi/arcane-language/README.md

 </div>

 ## how to run ?
-You need python3, you don't need any requirements since the language is written in plain python with no external libraries, you can either:
+You need python3, you don't need any other requirements since the language is written in plain python with no external libraries, you can either:

 ### run in IDE mode:
 ```bash